Housing Allowance

 | Monthly Budget | PITI + utilities; payment can be steady, but repairs and insurance add variability. | Base rent + utilities; fewer surprise expenses, easier to keep under BAH in high-cost areas. |

-| Upfront/Exit Costs | Closing costs; potential selling costs later or landlord setup if you PCS again. | Security deposit and fees; military clause can reduce PCS exit friction. |
+| Upfront/Exit Costs | Closing costs; potential selling costs later or landlord setup if you PCS again. | Security deposit and fees; Military clause can reduce PCS exit friction. |

-| Flexibility | Lower; future PCS may require selling or managing a rental remotely. | Higher; lease options and military clauses simplify rapid moves. |
+| Flexibility | Lower; future PCS may require selling or managing a rental remotely. | Higher; lease options and Military clauses simplify rapid moves. |

 | Responsibility | Owner handles maintenance, repairs, and insurance decisions. | Landlord handles most repairs; renter’s insurance is inexpensive. |